Ads or account disabled

 Google reserves the right to disable an account for any reason.
 If we determine that an AdSense account might pose a risk to our AdWords advertisers, we may disable that account in order to protect our advertisers' interests.

 According to our AdSense Terms and Conditions, publishers disabled for invalid click activity may not receive any further payment.
-The earnings on your account will be properly returned to the affected advertisers.
+Where appropriate and possible, we'll refund your earnings to affected advertisers.

 Please also note that we place stop payments on any outstanding checks for accounts that have been disabled for invalid click activity.
 We ask that you refrain from depositing any checks you may receive in the future, as your bank may charge fees for depositing a stopped check.

 You may disregard the PIN mailing you've recently received, since publishers disabled for invalid click activity do not receive any further payment.
-The earnings on your account will be properly returned to the affected advertisers.
+Where appropriate and possible, we'll refund your earnings to affected advertisers.

 As you know, AdSense publishers are allowed to place their ads on any site that complies with our program policies and Terms and Conditions.
 Please note that a publisher's account status may be separate from a specific website's compliance with our policies.